Niki.ai

+History

 The Niki android app was launched for a limited beta in June 2015, then released for public during YourStory's TechSparks 2015, and is a Tech30 company.
 The company raised an undisclosed amount in seed funding from Unilazer Ventures, a Mumbai-based VC firm founded by Ronnie Screwvala, in October 2015.
 This was followed by another seed funding round by Ratan Tata in May 2016.
 The company then raised US$2 million in Series A round of funding from SAP.iO, existing investors and some US and German-based investors, among others.
 Niki.ai shut down in October 2021 as per media reports.
-Website not working.
+Its website has ceased operation.

 Product

-The product is an artificial intelligence-powered chatbot which works as an intelligent personal assistant, named Niki.
-Leveraging natural language processing and machine learning, Niki presents a chat-based natural language user interface to the users where they can interact with Niki in their natural language.
-Niki understands how users chat in India, deciphers the words, in the context of product/services that they would like to purchase, and comes up with apt recommendations.
+The product is an artificial intelligence-powered chatbot which worked as an intelligent personal assistant, named Niki.
+Leveraging natural language processing and machine learning, Niki presented a chat-based natural language user interface to the users where they could interact with Niki in their natural language.
+Niki aimed to understand how users chat in India, decipher the words, in the context of product/services that they would like to purchase, and comes up with recommendations.

 Initially, it was only available on the Android platform as a mobile app.
-The company has expanded its operations to the Facebook Messenger and Apple iOS platforms.
-The company aims to soon be present on more messaging platforms like Slack and WhatsApp.
+The company expanded its operations to the Facebook Messenger and Apple iOS platforms.

-The company currently provides 20+ services to over 2 million consumers, covering a wide spectrum ranging from utility services like mobile recharge, bill payments, travel services like cabs, buses, hotels and entertainment services like movies and events.
-Services such as flights and healthcare are also planned.
+The company provided 20+ services to over 2 million consumers, covering a wide spectrum ranging from utility services like mobile recharge, bill payments, travel services like cabs, buses, hotels and entertainment services like movies and events.
+Services such as flights and healthcare were also planned.